cloudfoundry/docker_driver_integration_tests/README.md

-# Diego Volume Driver Certification Tests
+# Diego Volume Driver Integration Tests
 These tests are used to certify volume drivers against the Diego volume manager (aka *volman*).
 # Installation